 Here are a few resources I highly recommend:

-Design and entrepreneurship are among the most important things in my life, and it’s so exciting to see design taking a stronger role in new companies.
+It’s so exciting to see design taking a stronger role in new companies.
 I hope this will be a valuable resource to help designers and entrepreneurs speak the same language.

 If you have any feedback, please feel free to tweet me @wr.